yosuagunawan/ftgo-8-phase-1-pair-project/README.md

 ```
 ## Project Overview

 Game Store CLI is a command-line interface (CLI) application for managing a game store, built with Go and PostgreSQL.
-The application provides robust functionality for both customers and administrators, allowing users to browse games, place orders, and generate various reports.
+The application provides robust functionality for both customers and administrators, allowing customers to browse games & place orders and administrators to manage games and generate various reports.

 ## Key Features